wp-plugins/8tracks-shortcode/readme.txt

 Also, Queen wrote a catchy song about Flash, but so far nothing about HTML5.

+== Upgrade Notice ==

+= 1.0 =
+This version is a major upgrade.
+It introduces the ability to add collections, the ability to add 8tracks widgets, a tinymce button that allows for easy configuration, and the ability to add mixes by artist, tags, dj, or meta type (new, trending, or popular).

 == Changelog ==

 = 1.0 =